Using KSTEP

 Analog Output

-To configure KFLOP to output the appropriate PWM signal into KSTEP the configuration code below should be used.
-There is an FPGA option to move PWM0 (which normally is output on connector JP6 with the other 7 PWM outputs) over to JP7 Pin5 IO44.
-IO44 must also be configured as an output, the PWM Prescale Divider set to a reasonable value, and the PWM enabled.
+To configure KFLOP/Kogna to output the appropriate PWM signal into KStep the configuration code below should be used.
+There is an FPGA option to move PWM0 (which normally is output on connector JP6 with the other 7 PWM outputs) over to JP7 Pin5 IO 44.
+IO 44 must be configured as an output; the PWM Prescale dividers set to a reasonable value, and then enable PWM.

 SetBitDirection(44,1); // define bit as an output